Diagnosed with Endometriosis and Pelvic Adhesions After Menopause

-Dorran T., was diagnosed with endometriosis after menopause.
-Her history of GYN surgeries includes treatment for multiple gynecological conditions over the past 17 years, but she continued to have pain until she met Natalya Danilyants MD last year.
+Dorran was diagnosed with endometriosis after menopause.
+Her history of gynecological surgeries includes treatment for multiple GYN conditions over the past 17 years, but she continued to have pain until she met Natalya Danilyants, MD, in 2015.

 Even after that surgery, Dorran was still in constant pain.

 “I followed up with my gynecologist, but he couldn’t find anything wrong,” Dorran said.
 “He diagnosed me with fibromyalgia, but that had nothing to do with the pain I was experiencing.
 In 2005, I became pre-menopausal.
 When I had the surgery the following year, I wasn’t having a menstrual cycle at all, so I thought it was weird that I was having cramps, and that they were sporadic.”

 Still experiencing pain, nine years later, Dorran had another procedure.

 “In 2014 I had another hysteroscopy and they said I had adhesions, polyps and my cervix was closed,” she said.
 “I didn’t understand why I was always in pain.
 Sometimes people are not persistent enough.
 I was sick for a while.
 I went through ovarian cancer testing.
 I was so stressed, wondering if the pain was a figment of my imagination.”

 “I explained what I was going through to my internist, and he told me that his wife recently had a procedure with Dr. Danilyants,” Dorran said.
 “Given what I was experiencing, he recommended I see her.”

 Are you experiencing unexplained pelvic pain?
 It could be an undiagnosed GYN condition.
 Talk to a patient advocate about seeing a specialist.

 “Endometriosis is undetectable unless seen through laparoscopy, and it turns out, that’s what I had,” Dorran said.